MaxiEurope/reaction-faq/topgg/README.md

 ### How does the quest system work??

-- if you're a **server owner**, then set a quest channel by doing `!r q channel #channel`
+- set a quest channel by doing `!r q channel #channel` if you're the **server owner**
 - you can remove the quest channel by doing `!r q channel remove` - removing the quest channel will disable the quest system
 - you can add/remove quest managers by doing `!r q managers add @User` / `!r q managers remove @User`
 - quest managers will be able to remove quests by ID, ban (blacklist users from using this system) and unban users

 <br>

-- if you're a **quest manager**, then you can remove quests by ID and ban & unban users from the quest system
+- if you're a **quest manager** then you can remove quests by IDs and ban & unban users from the quest system
 - you can remove a quest by doing `!r q remove ID`, replace ID with the quest ID that can be found [here](https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/questid.png)
 - you can ban/unban users from using the quest system by doing `!r q ban @User` / `!r q unban @User`
+- you can edit the quest progress by doing `!r q edit ID value`

 <br>

-- everyone else including server owner & managers can add their own quest to the list by doing `!r q add type amount`
+- everyone else including server owners & managers can add their own quest to the list by doing `!r q add type amount`
 - available "types": [cookie](https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/questaddcookie) | [pray](https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/questaddpray) | [curse](https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/questaddcurse)
 - you can add a max of 3 quests
 - you can remove **your quest** by doing `!r q remove ID`, replace ID with the quest ID that can be found [here](https://raw.githubusercontent.com/MaxiEurope/reaction-faq/main/assets/questid.png)

 ### I gave @User a cookie, but the quest didn't update??

-- the bot will only update quests in the quest channel, that's what it is for
+- the bot will only update quests in the quest channel

 ### I found an error / bug in the quest system, help?